Meituan-Dianping/Robust/README.md

 8. Also you can use our sample dex in **app/robust/sample_patch.dex** ,this dex change text after you click **Jump_second_Activity** Button.

-9. Demo delete patch after used.
+9. Demo delete patch after used.You should copy patch everytimes.

 # Attentions